syvsto/booster2024_wasm_components/task3.md

 ```
 This is the convention when writing WebAssembly components in Rust, similar to how you declare a class for your world or interface in Python.

 Before we can compile this project into a component, we need the WIT file!

-1. Create a new directory within `clustering-rs/` called `wit/`, and create a file named `clustering.wit`.
+Within `tasks/04/clustering-rs/wit` we have provided the skeleton of the WIT file in `clustering.wit`.

-2. Based on the input type of the `run` function and the `world` that is described in the `wit_bindgen::generate!()` clause, write the `clustering.wit` file.
+1. Based on the input type of the `run` function and the `world` that is described in the `wit_bindgen::generate!()` clause, write the `clustering.wit` file.
 Hint: WIT supports composite types, including one named `list`.
-3. Compile the project using the build command `cargo component build --release`.
+2. Compile the project using the build command `cargo component build --release`.
 Cargo is Rust's build tool, and the `component` subcommand is used for working with WebAssembly components.
 Specifying `--release` builds in release mode, causing slower build times but a faster binary.
-4. Since we are using the Rust component as a library, we need to virtualize it in order to avoid the overlapping WASI import instances that we saw in task 2.
+3. Since we are using the Rust component as a library, we need to virtualize it in order to avoid the overlapping WASI import instances that we saw in task 2.
 The compiled component is found within `target/wasm32-wasi/release/`.
-Virtualize the component.
+Virtualize the component using `wasi-virt`.

 ## 03.2 The server

 The server, found in `tasks/03/handler`, is built in Python, using another WASI module: `wasi:http/proxy`.
 This module gives you low-level primitives for working with asynchronous HTTP requests and responses.
+The project is found in `app.py`.
+The folder also contains a source file containing utility functions for handling asynchronicity called `poller.py`, which you will not need to edit.

-The project is found in `app.py`, with supporting functions in `poller.py`.
-The purpose of the component is to read JSON specifying the points to cluster and the number of clusters from the body of a request, then call the clustering algorithm and return an array of values where each value is an ID of the cluster the point is in.
+The purpose of the handler component is to read JSON specifying the points to cluster and the number of clusters from the body of a request, then call the clustering algorithm and return an array of values where each value is an ID of the cluster the point is in.
 The input JSON should be structured as the following:

 ```json
 {